“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 From there the past time evolved over several iterations as topographical maps were improved, and interest grew.
 One of the first commercially successful wargames was created by a man named Charles Roberts who would later found Avalon Hill Games.

-So why did I pick these games specifically?
+So why did I pick these war board games specifically?

 I chose games on this list that I felt fit the criteria above.
 I had to be able to trace the mechanics back to the original wargames in some way.
 This doesn’t mean that they all have a little cork cannon to knock down soldiers, but they needed to have troop movement and give the feel of warfare from at least a bird’s eye view.